GameMakerHub/GameMakerStandards/proposed/GMSR-1-coding-style-guide.md

 There MUST be a blank line under the JSDoc block.

-### 4.2.
-Script parameter declaration

-Optional parameters MUST come last in the argument list.

-If a script has no optional parameters, the `argument0` structure MUST be used.
-If there is one or more optional parameters in a script, the `argument[0]` (array notation) MUST be used.

-If there are optional parameters, the script MUST include logic to error out if there are missing arguments.

 A proper script looks like the following.
 Note the placement of parentheses, commas, spaces, braces, comments:

 **is_same**